(Personal Capital is now Empower)

 Empower is primarily a fee-based wealth management platform, but it also offers free financial software for budgeting and personal finance management.
 The free financial software is quite comprehensive, and also offers extensive investment tools.
 You can use the free financial software in conjunction with wealth management, or you can just use the software itself.
 The service is currently being used by more than 1.6 million people.

 Weathfront is an automated investment service, more commonly known as a robo-advisor.
 You put your money into the account, and all aspects of investment management are handled for you.
 That includes portfolio selection, rebalancing, dividend reinvestment, and tax minimization.

 You complete a brief questionnaire to determine your risk tolerance, goals and time horizon, then Wealthfront builds your portfolio.
 They do this by investing in a minimum of seven different asset classes (to as many as 11).

-Unlike Personal Capital, Wealthfront doesn’t offer budgeting or personal finance software, though they do offer tools to help you reach different financial goals.
+Unlike Empower, Wealthfront doesn’t offer budgeting or personal finance software, though they do offer tools to help you reach different financial goals.